 Although revamping your customer service policies to focus more on current customers may be a bit of extra work, there are clear pros to keeping the customers you have:

 - Save money.
-It costs money to seek out new leads.
+It costs money to seek out new leads and develop a new relationship.

 Now that you know how important customer retention is, you probably realize there are some steps you can take to improve yours.
 Here are five easy steps to help you improve your strategy today.